Polishing Precious and Common Opal

 We polished some fluorescent opal from Virgin Valley Mines near Denio, Nevada.
 It has a nice cream body color in normal light and a strong green glow under short-wave ultraviolet light.
 Some pieces of mossy opal were also highly fluorescent.
 More about fluorescent opal.

-4) Glass or Obsidian is Good Filler
+4) Obsidian Can Be a Good Filler

 5) Keep an Eye on the Progress